tmtxt/tmtxt.github.com/_posts/2012-12-24-conkeror-and-how-it-changed-the-way-i-surf-the-web.md

 My conkeror on github: <https://github.com/tommytxtruong/conkerorrc>
 Follow me and we can exchange the experience.

+I also post this on RMIT VN IT Club Website, you can see it here: <http://rmitc.org/2012/12/conkeror-and-how-it-changed-the-way-i-surf-the-web/>

 Coming up next: Conkeror – Getting Started